d6t/d6t-python/blogs/reasons-why-bad-ml-code.rst

 Your current workflow probably chains several functions together like in the example below.
 While quick, it likely has many problems:

 * it doesn't scale well as you add complexity
-* you have to manually keep track of which functions were run with which parameter
+* you have to manually keep track of which functions were run with which parameter as you iterate through your workflow
 * you have to manually keep track of where data is saved
 * it's difficult for others to read